The Confederate Stamp Alliance wishes to recognize our members who have left us.

 Harvey Teal was a prolific writer and editor of publications too many to list.
 In 2001, Governor Jim Hodges awarded him the Order of the Palmetto, the state’s highest civilian honor, for his achievements and service to the state.

 He is survived by his daughter, Teresa Lynn Boswell (Beler); and son, Marshall Dennis Teal, both of Columbia; as well as six grandchildren and five great-grandchildren.
-He was preceded in death by his beloved wife, Ella Catherine, and will be laid to rest next to her in the Cassatt Baptist Church Cemetery.
+He was preceded in death by his daughter, Iris Teal Burgess, and his beloved wife, Ella Catherine, and will be laid to rest next to her in the Cassatt Baptist Church Cemetery.

 To Alliance members who knew him, Harvey will be remembered as a gentle soul of humble demeanor and endless philatelic knowledge, which he generously shared.
 He will be missed.